 The search screen itself presents a list of your recent searches (easily clearable) and trending books, both in the SF Serif font; you can tap on any of the trends or recent searches to go back to that search screen.

-That about does it for my overview of the changes coming to Apple's ebook experience in iOS 12; you can read more about Apple Books on Apple's website, and if you have any questions, you can drop me a line below and I'll try and get them answered.
-I'm pretty excited about this revamp (as you might have guessed, given all the words I've just put down about it), and we'll have a review for you when iOS 12 launches in the fall.
+That about does it for my overview of the changes to Apple's ebook experience in iOS 12; you can read more about Apple Books on Apple's website, and if you have any questions, you can drop us a line below and we'll try and get them answered.
+I'm pretty excited about this revamp (as you might have guessed, given all the words I've just put down about it).

 In the meantime: What most excites you about Apple Books?
-Let me know in the comments.
+Let us know in the comments.